ptomato/inform7-ide/src/inform6/readme.txt

 for it to work.
 http://freespace.virgin.net/davidk.kinder/inform6/verbnum.patch

-Change PATHLEN to 8192 for OSX
+Increased PATHLEN and set the HUGE memory model as the default for OSX, Linux, Unix and Unix64.